brentp/hts-python/README.md

 One can run the tests with: `python -c "import hts; hts.doctests()"`

+Things to work on:

+1. Make properties settable in hts.bam.
+   Currently, they are read-only properties.
+At very least, it will be useful to have setters for seq, base_q, qname, tname, pos, strand, flag.

+2. Wrap B/VCF stuff?

 Why
 ---

 Why use this when `pysam` exists?
-I wanted to experiment with python cffi and to make a more pythonic access.
+It's an experiment with python cffi and to provide a pythonic access to htslib.